Golub Castle

 Golub Castle (Zamek w Golubiu) is a four-wing conventional Teutonic fortress built at the turn of the fourteenth century, built on a hill as a look-out point over the whole town of Golub-Dobrzyń.
 The castle was initially constructed in a brick Gothic architectural style and a Renaissance attic was added in the 17th century.
-It is located in Golub-Dobrzyń, approximately 43km north-east of Toruń.
+It is located in Golub-Dobrzyń, approximately 43 km north-east of Toruń.